Coast Line (California)

 The Coast Line is a railroad line between Burbank, California and the San Francisco Bay Area, roughly along the Pacific Coast.
 It is the shortest rail route between Los Angeles and the Bay Area.
+Though not as busy as the Surf Line, the continuation of the Coast Line southbound to San Diego, it still sees freight movements and many passenger trains.
+The Pacific Surfliner, which runs from the San Diego Santa Fe Depot to San Luis Obispo via Union Station in Los Angeles, is the third busiest Amtrak route, and the busiest outside of the Northeast Corridor between Washington D.C. and Boston.

 History

 Predecessors

 The San Francisco and San Jose Railroad built the first segment of the line from San Francisco to San Jose between 1860 and 1864.
 The founders of the SF&SJ incorporated as the Southern Pacific Railroad, which was authorized by Congress in 1866 to connect the line from San Jose south to Needles, where it would meet the Atlantic & Pacific Railroad.
-However, SP had built to Tres Pinos by 1873 and abandoned efforts to continue the line to Coalinga, instead choosing a route from Lathrop.
+The Southern Pacific Railroad (SP) had built to Tres Pinos by 1873, however they abandoned efforts to continue the line to Coalinga, instead choosing a more inland route from Lathrop.

 By 1871, SP had completed a line south from San Jose through Gilroy and Pajaro, arriving at Salinas in 1872 and Soledad in 1873.
 SP halted southward work at Soledad for thirteen years and started building north from Los Angeles in 1873, completing a line to Burbank.
-In 1886, SP had pushed south from Soledad to King City, Paso Robles, and Templeton; by 1887, the southern portion of the line had been extended through Newhall, Saugus, and Santa Paula to Santa Barbara.
+In 1886, SP had pushed south from Soledad to King City, Paso Robles, and Templeton.
+Two routes through to Santa Barbara from Los Angeles were considered by the company: one following the Santa Clara River Valley and a second further south across Santa Susana Pass.
+The former was determined to be both cheaper and quicker to initially build, though the more expensive route was also seen as a desirable future addition.
+By 1887, the southern portion of the line had been extended through Newhall, Saugus, and Santa Paula to Santa Barbara.